murshidazher/dotfiles/docs/kubectl.md

 ## kubernetes-cli

-- You may see this error after installed Kubernetes and run “brew doctor”.
+- You may see this error after installed Kubernetes and run `brew doctor`.

 ```sh
 # Warning: You have unlinked kegs in your Cellar.